keploy/community-blog/cm5vwri8b000508l87rsa2ln3.md

 ## How Keploy Can Enhance Behavioral Testing

-Keploy is a powerful tool that streamlines and automates API testing, making it an excellent tool for enhancing **behavioral unit tests**.
+Keploy is a powerful tool that streamlines and automates API testing, making it an excellent tool for enhancing **behavioral tests**.
 Whether you're working on **happy path tests**, **error handling**, or **state transition tests**, Keploy provides the tools to simplify and accelerate your testing process.

 ### 1\. **Mocking External Dependencies**